billylittlejohn/Stocks-and-Shared-Dynatrace-Plugin/README.md

 4. Create a new folder within the SDK and call it something like `Live Plugins`

 5. Create a folder in your new folder called NYSE Plugin
+	- Versioning is important, you cannot update a plugin with the same version name, so you may want to include the version in this folder name.
+Check the JSON file in this repository for the version.

 6. Move the Python and JSON files from this repository into that folder